malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

         myLED = 1;
     #endif

-Alternatively, if the usage of an LED is required, then the application can detect its availability generate an error accordingly:
+Alternatively, if the usage of an LED is required, then the application can detect its availability and generate an error accordingly:

     #ifndef(LED1)
-        #error This application requires usage of an LED
+        #error This application requires the availability of an LED
     #endif

-It's possible to define new names of LEDs related its properties, like color or functionality.
-They can be defined as aliases at application level as shown below:
+It's possible to define new names of LEDs related to its properties, like color or functionality.
+They can be defined as aliases in the application as shown below:

     #define RED_LED    LED1
     #define STATUS_LED LED2

-However, these names do not apply to all boards and hence should not be used in official example applications that are considered platform agnostic.
+However, these names do not apply to all boards and hence should not be used in official example applications developed by Arm nor Partners, as these are considered platform agnostic.

 ### Buttons

-**Definition of Buttons**
+**Definition of buttons**

-Only add buttons that are available in the board.
+Only add buttons that are available on the board.
 This is an example on how to define buttons in PinNames.h:

-    // Px_xx relates to the processor pin connected to the Button
+    // Px_xx relates to the processor pin connected to the button
     #define BUTTON1 = Px_xx  // BUTTON1
     #define BUTTON2 = Px_xx  // BUTTON2
     #define BUTTON3 = Px_xx  // BUTTON3